 While its arguably a waste of tests, many women continue to use LH test strips (OPKs or ovulation prediction kits) after ovulation.
 Many of those same women then find themselves with a positive test just before their period or aunt flow (AF) in TTC-speak.
-Some assume this means they are pregnant, as LH strips can pick up hCG, the hormone detected by pregnancy tests.
+Some assume this means they’re pregnant, as LH strips can pick up hCG, the hormone detected by pregnancy tests.
 Others are confused and wondering if they are experiencing double ovulation or failed to ovulate earlier in their cycle.
 Either way, the situation leads many to ask the Google gods, “LH surge before period” or “LH surge before AF.”
 So, which is it?
 Pregnancy or ovulation?
-Neither.

 What is LH and what does it do?